they-call-me-electronerd/Sasto_Mahango/DEPLOYMENT_SUMMARY.md

 ---

-*This summary documents all preparation work completed to finalize the MulyaSuchi platform for production deployment.*
+*This summary documents all preparation work completed to finalize the SastoMahango platform for production deployment.*